hashicorp/gaudit/README.md

 `GAUDIT_STORAGE` - The file to store state in (defaults to audit.store)

+`GAUDIT_POLICY` - Policy file to look for in a repository (defaults to .POLICY)

 `GAUDIT_RULES` - Rules file for analysis (defaults to rules.yml)

 `GAUDIT_APPEND` - Append file for annotating (defaults to append.yml)

 `GAUDIT_DEBUG` - Set debug mode (defaults to false)

+### Policy File

+To disable the policy file check, set the `GAUDIT_POLICY` value to empty.

+Additionally you can specify multiple policy file names by comma seperation.

+The policy file is a list of line seperated fields with a colon ":" to seperate keys and values.

+You can set comments with the # symbol.

 ### Rules File